yahah100/rag-test-project/README.md

 - "What are the limitations mentioned in the research?"
 - "What future work is suggested?"
 - "Show me the results from the performance comparison table"
+- "Describe the charts and graphs in the results section"
+- "What does Figure 3 show about the system architecture?"
+- "Explain the data visualization on page 5"
+- "What trends are visible in the performance graphs?"

 ## Configuration